-Are you sitting comfortably on the cushion, then I’ll begin……..
-This is informational content for all who have an interest in Art, Pattern, Textiles and Colour. - Below are 5 Global Female Visual Artist who use #colour and #pattern in their artwork.
+Are you sitting comfortably, then I’ll begin……..
+This is informational content for all who have an interest in Art, Pattern, Textiles and Colour. -

 As a Surface Pattern Designer and Contemporary Visual Artist, I am always looking for inspiration for my art and patterns.
 My go to resources would be a collection of photographs that I use for ideas, drawings I make, moodboards that I may have created, Art books, photography, the natural environment, museums and Art galleries.